madhvesh/systemdesign-notes/cassandra_notes.md

 ### Clustering Column
       Defines the ordering of data in the partition.
 Eg: Order by Movies Names
 ### Keys and Partitions
+- Primary Key:
-- Primary Key - Usually Partition Key is a combination pf Partition Key and Clustering Colum for Unquiness
+  - Usually Partition Key is a combination pf Partition Key and Clustering Colum for Unquiness
+  - Has to be either Natural Keys and Surrogate Keys
+    - Natural keys: One of the attributes in the dataset
+    - Surrogate Keys: keys for sole purpose of uniqueness, say UUID.
+Has no relationship with data
+      - Conflict Free
+      - Immutable, Uniform, Compactness, Performance

 - Partitions
-     Single Row Partition - Unique value like UUID Multiple Row Partition - Multiple columns share the partition Eg: PRIMARY KEY((venue, year), artifact)
+  - Single Row Partition - Unique value like UUID
+  - Multiple Row Partition - Multiple columns share the partition Eg: PRIMARY KEY((venue, year), artifact)

-Number of partitions does not decrease performance what does is the number of rows in these partitions and the amount of data
+Number of partitions does not decrease performance what does is the number of rows in these partitions and the amount of data.
+Some of the strategies for splitting partitions if it gets too large
+   - Add another column this can be Natural or Surrogate the goal is have fewer rows per partition
+   - Split using bucket, this enables the application to decide how many rows can be stored in the partition
+   - Split the colums into smaller tables

+ To the contrary, we can merge partitions if its too fragmented.
+  - Introduce new partition key and nest objects into new partition

 ##### Important Concepts:
    - Data Storage